quickwit-oss/quickwit/docs/ingest-data/kafka.md

 ## Secured Kafka connection (optional)

 The Quickwit Kafka source supports SSL and SASL authentication.
-This is particularly useful when consuming an external Kafka service.
+This is particularly useful when consuming data from an external Kafka service.

 ### SSL configuration